dcoeurjo/lectureDG/source/c-ip-analyse.rst

-`\Rightarrow`:math: le contour  peut être caractérisé par le lieu de forte amplitude du gradient
+`\Rightarrow`:math: a  contour can be characterized has pixels with high gradient vector norm

-Exemple
+Example
 -------

 .. list-table::